Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 Signs, Symptoms & Triggers of Gymnophobia

-Triggers include being naked in front of themselves, others, or other people being naked in front of them.
-There can be various reasons this fear is developed, from vulnerabilities, sexual trauma, to being raised with specific religious or cultural beliefs.
+Triggers include being naked in front of themselves, others or other people being naked in front of them.
+There can be various reasons this fear is developed, from vulnerabilities, and sexual trauma, to being raised with specific religious or cultural beliefs.

-If you noticed your friend always avoids shopping in stores with communal dressing rooms, avoids showering at the gym, or if your partner insists of having sex with the lights off every time – they may be a gymnophobe.
+If you noticed your friend always avoids shopping in stores with communal dressing rooms, avoids showering at the gym, or if your partner insists on having sex with the lights off every time—they may be a gymnophobe.

 Generally, there are many coping techniques for this phobia, however, when it prevents a person from bathing and maintaining hygiene it can become a health concern that should be discussed with a doctor.